We welcome responsible campers who are prepared to look after our environment and follow some simple rules.

 - Be away from the town centres and residential areas within the district.

-- Dispose of your waste water at one of the waste disposal dump stations and dump your rubbish at the Council transfer stations or dump stations (locations shown in the sidebar of this page).
+- Dispose of your waste water at one of the waste disposal dump stations and dump your rubbish at the Council transfer stations or dump stations.

 - Not light any fire.